How Breastfeeding Reduces SIDS: The Milk, The Mother, Or The Method

 There are hundreds of substances in human milk that aren’t in artificial milk.
 These cannot be manufactured or bought; they can only be made by mother.
-Each year researchers discover new factors in human milk that are beneficial to baby.
+Each year researchers discover new factors in human milk that are beneficial to babies.
 I suspect that researchers have only scratched the surface of what amazing factors exist in human milk.
 The following is what we know.
-What is even more intriguing is what we do not yet know about how human milk benefits human babies in general and how it lowers the risk of SIDS in particular.
+What is even more intriguing is what we do not yet know about how human milk benefits human babies in general and how breastfeeding reduces SIDS in particular.

 1. Breastmilk Fights Against Infection

 Respiratory and gastrointestinal infections contribute to the SIDS risk, and breastfeeding infants get fewer respiratory and gastrointestinal infections.
-Breastfeeding protects against RSV (respiratory syncytial virus) infections, and this virus has been implicated in causing inflammation of the lungs that could contribute to SIDS.
+Breastfeeding reduces SIDS by protects against RSV (respiratory syncytial virus) infections.
+This virus has been implicated in causing inflammation of the lungs that could contribute to SIDS.

-Between two and six months of age (which, you’ll recall, is also the peak period of SIDS risk), a baby’s immunity is lowest and the vulnerability to infection is highest.
+Between two and six months of age (which, you’ll recall, is also the peak period of SIDS risk), a baby’s immunity is lowest, and the vulnerability to infection is highest.
 The newborn baby derives much of his immunity from his mother’s antibodies while in the womb.
-After birth these antibodies gradually disappear.
-Meanwhile, baby is making his own antibodies, so that by age six to nine months he is more capable of defending himself against infection.
+After birth, these antibodies gradually disappear.
+Meanwhile, baby is making his own antibodies.
+By age six to nine months, he is more capable of defending himself against infection.
 Between two and six months, when the antibodies derived prenatally from mother are at low levels and baby has not yet made enough of his own, the immunity factors in breastmilk fill in, taking over where the placenta left off and protecting the baby while his own immune system matures.

 2. Breastmilk Builds Better Brains